daily-dev-jake/Love-All-Play/README.md

 # MERN-score-counter
+## Love All Play
-Simple score counter for badminton and table tennis
+Simple score counter for badminton